computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Pastebin/readme.md

     - [Load Balancers](#load-balancers)
   - [Security and Permissions](#security-and-permissions)

+Design a Pastebin like web service, where users can store plain text.
+Users of the service will enter a piece of text and get a randomly generated URL to access it.

 Similar Services: pastebin.com, pasted.co, chopapp.com

-Difficulty Level: Easy

 ## What is Pastebin

 ## Requirements and Goals of the System

-### Functional Requirements
+- Functional Requirements
   1. Users should be able to upload or paste their data and get a unique URL to access it.
   2. Users will only be able to upload text.
   3. Data and links will expire after a specific timespan automatically; users should also be able to specify expiration time.
   4. Users should optionally be able to pick a custom alias for their paste.

-### Non-Functional Requirements
+- Non-Functional Requirements
+  1. The system should be highly reliable, any data uploaded should not be lost.
+  2. The system should be highly available.
+This is required because if our service is down, users will not be able to access their Pastes.
+  3. Users should be able to access their Pastes in real-time with minimum latency.
+  4. Paste links should not be guessable (not predictable).

-### Extended Requirements
+- Extended Requirements
+  1. Analytics, e.g., how many times a paste was accessed?
+  2. Our service should also be accessible through REST APIs by other services.

 ## Some Design Considerations

+- Shares some requirements with URL Shortening service.
 - Limit on the amount of text user can paste at a time: No more than 10 MB.
 - Size limits on custom URLs: Reasonable.